 4. Nsq — Realtime Distributed Messaging

 NSQ is an open source and modern real-time distributed memory best message queue designed to operate at scale.
 It is written in Go language and handles billions of messages per day on a large scale.
-NSQ has distributed message and decentralized topology structure.
+NSQ message queue notification system has distributed message and decentralized topology structure.
 It’s characteristics are of no single point of failure.
 It enables fault tolerance and high availability coupled with the efficient delivery of messages.

 NSQ is mature product, easy to configure and has excellent performance.
 All configuration and deployment parameters are specified on the command line and compiled binaries have no runtime dependencies.
 NSQ messages data format can be JSON, MsgPack, Protocol Buffers, or anything else for maximum flexibility.
 It has official Go and Python libraries out of the box as well as many other client libraries.
 NSQ has three main necessary components nsqd, nsqlookupd, and nsqadmin.
 NSQ is an open source tool with 19.9K GitHub stars and 2.6K GitHub forks.

 Redisson is the most advanced and easiest Redis Java client with features of In-Memory data grid.
 It is very simple, easy to learn and message queue monitoring tool thus you don’t need to know any Redis commands to start configuring with Redisson.
 It is required Redis based objects, collections, locks, synchronizers and services for distributed applications on Java platform.
 Task services on Java might be run in parallel with Redis based distributed implementations with ExecutorService and ScheduledExecutorService.